wiresuncrossed/hierachy-of-engineering-needs.github.io/docs/CONTRIBUTING.md

 Thank you for considering contributing to the **Hierarchy of Engineering Needs** project!
+The Hierachy of Needs project is supported and maintained by [Wires Uncrossed Engineering](https://www.wiresuncrossed.co.nz/about).
 Your involvement is crucial to its success.
 To ensure a smooth collaboration, please adhere to the following guidelines:

 ---